An outline of the delivery patterns that are outside standard delivery.

-All study programmes should include other activities unrelated to qualifications which develop the character, skills, attitudes and confidence that support progression.
+All study programmes should include other activities unrelated to qualifications to develop the character, skills, attitudes and confidence that support progression.

 Where 90% or more of the overall students planned hours were attributed to employability, enrichment and pastoral hours (EEP)

-The study programme should include qualification(s) that are of sufficient size and rigor to stretch the student and that are clearly linked to suitable progression opportunities in training, employment or higher levels of education, or work experience, reflecting the student’s prior attainment and should include maths and English for students who have not achieved grade A*-C GCSE in these subjects as well as substantial qualifications.
+The study programme should include qualification(s) of sufficient size and rigor to stretch the student, clearly linked to suitable progression opportunities in training, employment or higher levels of education, or work experience and reflecting the student’s prior attainment.
+They should include maths and English for students who have not achieved grade A*-C GCSE in these subjects as well as substantial qualifications.
 We have identified where more than 90 % of total planned hours within an institution is EEP.

 Where either more than 100 students or 20% of the students within the institution studied a compressed programme of 540 hours or more in 6 months